The goal of this Shakeology review is to provide you with honest, level-headed feedback on Shakeology so you can decide if you want to try it.

 The Elephant In The Room

-We’ll talk more about why they are expensive in this Shakeology review.
+We’ll talk more about why Shakeology (and other premium meal replacement shakes) are expensive in this Shakeology review.

 If you’re considering Shakeology, do your own cost per serving comparison of the products you’re interested it.
-It’s best to do this calculation on your own, since a lot of review sites disregard this altogether, or pick their own metric such as cost per 150 calories to tell a better story.
+It’s best to do this calculation on your own, since a lot of review sites disregard accurate math or pick their own metric such as cost per 150 calories to tell a better story.

 Speaking of stories, here is my stance on the price of Shakeology.